senwu/emmental/docs/user/getting_started.rst

 Getting Started
 ===============

+Should see something here:

+.. automodule:: emmental.metrics
+    :members:
+    :inherited-members:
+    :show-inheritance:

+Before this line.

 This document will show you how to get up and running with Emmental.
 We'll show you how to get everything installed and your machine so that you can walk through real examples by checking out our Tutorials_.